Eptick/php-coding-example/README.md

 ### How to submit your solution
 1. Create a private Github repository that will contain your solution.
-2. Add Github account https://github.com/bornfightdev as collaborator on the repository.

 ### Disclaimer
 Your solution will only be used for hiring evaluation purposes.